 In the field of carbohydrate chemistry the WERZ research group is active in the preparation and biological evaluation of bacterial carbohydrates as well as mammalian glycolipids.
 Different questions (sometimes studied in collaboration) are in the focus.

-As part of the Collaborative Research Center (SFB 803) on membranes we are interested in the tailor-made assembly of glycosphingolipids with variable hydrocarbon chains by using a modular chemical approach.
-Next to their biological relevance a major aim of this project is to get insights into the fundamental processes of membrane domain formation.12 The use of a new class of fluorescent dyes13 with minimal impact on the structural integrity of membrane domains allows the visualization of lateral organization and fate of membrane structures in transport processes and fusion assays of glycolipid-rich membranes.
+As part of the Collaborative Research Center on membranes we are interested in the tailor-made assembly of glycosphingolipids with variable hydrocarbon chains by using a modular chemical approach.
+Next to their biological relevance a major aim of this project is to get insights into the fundamental processes of membrane domain formation.1 The use of a new class of fluorescent dyes2 with minimal impact on the structural integrity of membrane domains allows the visualization of lateral organization and fate of membrane structures in transport processes and fusion assays of glycolipid-rich membranes.
+Another approach use the attachment of fluorescent dyes to the carbohydrate head group.
+A highly modular synthesis was designed that allows the assembly of several structurally related glycolipids which differ in their dyes, in the linker length and in the type of fatty acid.3 In collaboration in-depth biophysical studies related to the membrane organization are performed.4

-In collaboration with biophysicists force constants between single oligosaccharides derived from the marine sponge Microciona prolifera were measured and served as model systems for multivalent interactions in early evolutionary stages of life.14
+In collaboration with biophysicists force constants between single oligosaccharides derived from the marine sponge Microciona prolifera were measured and served as model systems for multivalent interactions in early evolutionary stages of life.5

 O. M. Schütte, A. Ries, A. Orth, L. J. Patalag, W. Römer, C. Steinem, D. B. Werz, Chem.
 Sci.
 2014, 5, 3104-3114.